spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/access-console.md

 ### Prerequisites

-- You are logged in to Local UI.
+- You are logged in to the local UI.

 ### Instructions

 1. In your browser, go to `https://HOST_IP:5080`.
 Replace `HOST_IP` with the IP address of your Edge host.
-If you have access to the Edge host terminal, the address of the Local UI console is displayed on the terminal screen.
-If you have changed the default port of the console, replace `5080` with the Local UI port.
+If you have access to the Edge host terminal, the address of the local UI console is displayed on the terminal screen.
+If you have changed the default port of the console, replace `5080` with the local UI port.

-2. From the Local UI, navigate to the top right **User Menu**.
+2. From the local UI, navigate to the top right **User Menu**.

 3. Click **Sign out**.